-Multiselect Provides a multiselect field that allows the selection of one or more out of several.
+Multiple selection field Provides a selection field that allows the selection of one or more out of several.
 This field does allow setting a default value.

 Tip: Adding values can be tricky for first timers, don't forget to press "Add" after typing your values.
-Otherwise you may loose a value.
+Otherwise